Port of London: The Port today

 Once a major refiner of crude oil, today the port only imports refined products.
 The Kent (BP) and Shell Haven (Shell) refineries closed in 1982 and 1999, and Coryton in 2012.
 A number of upstream wharves remain in use.
-At Silvertown, for example, Tate & Lyle continues to operate the world's largest cane sugar refinery, originally served by the West India Docks but now with its own cargo handling facilities.
+At Silvertown, for example, Tate & Lyle continues to operate the world's largest cane-sugar refinery, originally served by the West India Docks but now with its own cargo-handling facilities.
 Many wharves as far upstream as Fulham are used for the handling of aggregates brought by barge from facilities down river.
 Riverside sites in London are under intense pressure for prestige housing or office development, and as a consequence the Greater London Authority in consultation with the PLA has implemented a plan to safeguard 50 wharves, half above and half below the Thames Barrier.

 Intraport traffic

 In recent years there has been a resurgence in the use of the River Thames for moving cargo between terminals within the Port of London.
 This is seen to be in the main part due to the environmental benefits of moving such cargo by river, and as an alternative to transporting the cargo on the congested road and rail networks of the capital.
 Local authorities are contributing to this increase in intraport traffic, with waste transfer and demolition rubble being taken by barges on the river.
-The construction of the Olympic Park and Crossrail both used the river as a means of transporting cargo and waste/excavation material, and the ongoing Thames Tideway Scheme also uses the river for these purposes, as well as for transporting of its Tunnel Boring Machines as well as temporary offices.
+The construction of the Olympic Park and Crossrail both used the river as a means of transporting cargo and waste/excavation material, and the ongoing Thames Tideway Scheme also uses the river for these purposes, as well as for transporting of its tunnel-boring machines as well as temporary offices.
 The Crossrail project alone involved the transporting of 5 million tonnes of material, almost all of which is clean earth, excavated from the ground, downstream through the Port, from locations such as Canary Wharf to new nature reserves being constructed in the Thames estuary area.
 This also includes the re-opening of wharves or jetties for various building projects along or near the Thames, Battersea coal jetty being the most recent.

 In 2008, the figure for intraport trade was 1.9 million tonnes, making the River Thames the busiest inland waterway in the UK.

 Expansion: London Gateway

-DP World's London Gateway, opened in November 2013, is an expansion of the Port of London on the north bank of the Thames in Thurrock, Essex, 30 miles (48 km) east of central London.
-It is a fully integrated logistics facility, comprising a semi-automated, deep-sea container terminal on the same site as the UK's largest land bank for development of warehousing, distribution facilities and ancillary logistics services.
-It is a deep-water port able to handle the biggest container ships.
+DP World's London Gateway, opened in November 2013, is an expansion of the Port of London on the north bank of the Thames in Thurrock, Essex, 30 mi east of central London.
+It is a fully-integrated logistics facility, comprising a semi-automated deepwater container terminal on the same site as the UK's largest land bank for development of warehousing, distribution facilities, and ancillary logistics services.
+It is a deepwater port able to handle the biggest container ships.